 Teams must be sponsored by a university1 located within the area of the local competition in which the team wishes to compete.
-Up to two teams may represent a university.
-Local hosts have the sole discretion to allow more than one team.
-When a local host agrees to allow two teams, both teams must participate in the same local competition.
+Local hosts have the sole discretion to allow more than one team from a university.
+All teams from one university must participate in the same local competition.
 Local hosts have the discretion to choose how many (provided the minimum number of universities compete) and which universities compete in their local competition.